Snowflake-Labs/SC.DDLExportScripts/DB2/README.md

 2 - After modifying, the `create_ddls.sh` file can be run from the command line to execute the extract.
 The following files will be created in the directory `/object_extracts/DDL`:

+3 - Run `create_ddls.sh --version` to check the current version of the extraction scripts.

 ## **For Windows:**